amaan-19/fair-division-exercises/algorithms/divide-and-choose.md

 2. **May not be Pareto efficient** - Total welfare might not be maximized
 3. **Requires divisible goods** - Cannot handle discrete items directly
 4. **Assumes honest preferences** - Players must accurately assess values

-## Further Reading

-- Brams, S. J., & Taylor, A. D. (1996). *Fair Division: From Cake-Cutting to Dispute Resolution*
-- Robertson, J., & Webb, W. (1998). *Cake-Cutting Algorithms: Be Fair if You Can*
-- Moulin, H. (2003). *Fair Division and Collective Welfare*